 Next it is important to understand that every single organ and tissue in our body is made up of millions of atoms as they are the building blocks of the cell (Tortora, 2014).
 This means that millions of atoms have come together to form an organ such as the heart and now share a massive combined electromagnetic field.
 With the heart being arguably the most important organ in the body it is not surprising that it carries the largest electromagnetic field.
 The heart keeps everything in our body alive, of which the brain is at the top of this list.
 For example, during heart transplant surgeries the heart will still pump even after being removed from the body and in the absence of a brain control center (Machado, 2007).
 It truly is the primary fulcrum of the body and thus has the largest magnetic field around it to keep it safe from external dangers (Science of the Heart, 2010).

-Now understanding this bit of science, it can also be understood that horses, due to their sheer size, have electromagnetic fields almost ten times the size of ours.
+Now understanding this bit of science, it can also be understood that horses, due to their sheer size, have electromagnetic fields almost five times the size of ours.
 This means they are not only able to detect negative energies coming from us at great distances, but also innately keen on seeking balance because of the fact that they are a prey animal.
 Their field is much larger as they must be able to detect any form of negative charge coming from great distances for self-preservation (Baldwin & McCraty, 2020).
 This explains the relevance of giving off a positive heart frequency, which starts with a positive mindset, when working with our horses.
 If we are coming into the space 'negatively charged' in our own bodies, the horse typically does one of two things.
 They may draw us into their large electromagnetic field and receive our charge which is why we often feel calmer, happier, and more peaceful in their presence.
 But if our energy presents too much of a threat to their own homeostasis they innately want to flee.
 Conversely, if we come into the space emanating positive energy, they are intuitively drawn into this “safe” space with us because it quite literally feels positively charged to them.
 Remember, the state the atom most prefers is neutral which is especially true for a prey animal such as the horse.

 It has also been acknowledged by Baldwin & McCraty (2020) that negative emotional states can cause a weakened magnetic field around us leading to cortical inhibition while positive emotional states provide heart coherency which lead to coherent thoughts and brain wave patterns.
 Our minds, while beautifully designed with intricacies unlike other species, when left unattended may also become a hindrance.
 Working against us rather than for us.
 If our minds are too busy with worry or egocentric chatter we may block the ability of our hearts to receive pertinent information.
 We ultimately block our own ability to feel what is happening in the space around us as we are not able to be both coherent and busy minded.